FIAP Conference 2026

 Join us to imagine and shape a future where immigration advice is not just reactive, but transformative - driven by the voices and expertise of those whose lives it impacts most.

-Places are limited - the capacity of the conference is 40 guests.
+Places are free of charge, but limited - the capacity of the conference is 40 guests.